farhinkhaled/trackit-task-manager/README.md

 -  Search and filter tasks by name, status and priority

-- Progression bar for completed subtasks
+- Progress bar for completed subtasks